 The waste bin would quickly fill up with waste menstrual items.

 Now I switched everything to reusable from disposal items.
-I no longer spend money on new products every month and I don’t have to reserve space for large stocks of pads and tampons.
+I no longer spend money on new products every month and don’t have to reserve space for large stocks of pads and tampons.
 Not to mention that creating less waste is better for our planet.

 Happy traveling!